saraswatmks/superml/README.md

 # superml
-Build machine learning models in R like using scikit-learn
+Build machine learning models in R like using scikit-learn libary.